 The theme comes with 6 post types: standard, gallery, audio, video, quote, and link.
 You also can adjust the size of the titles in the front page, choosing from large, medium, or small.
 The visual shortcode generator includes over 25 custom functions, and a contact form with jQuery validation is also built-in.
 Lastly, you also get Flex Slider 2, 10 color skins, 10 social icons, and a custom Twitter widget.

 When you open up the demo, you get to choose from 7 color skins: cyan, purple, blue, green, red, orange, and yellow.
 Once you get past that and into the actual demo, I guarantee that your breath will be taken away.
 The designer has really outdone himself — this design is 100% fabulous.
 There is, however, one complaint with the design.
-The background is set to a default black in all color skins.
+The background is set to a very dark default black in all color skins.
 While that looks great, the truth is that readability of a website is greatly hindered when the text is white on a black background.
 It’s far better to stick to the norm of black text on white.
-That mistake, however, is easily corrected in the theme panel.
+The mistake, however, is easily corrected in the design configurations of the theme panel.

 When you hover your mouse over a featured post from the blog feed, the image slowly zooms in.
 Once you move the mouse back out, the image zooms back out at the same speed.
 It’s quite an interesting feature.
 8 PSD files are included in the theme package, along with 11 custom widgets, and a contact form with PHP mailer and configuration scripts.
 16 animated social icons help connect your website to your social media.

 MetroStyle is a popular metro WordPress theme having racked up over 4,300 purchases on ThemeForest already.